val-fom/webpack-learning/README.md

 	}
 };
 ```
-styles were injected directli in html
+styles were injected directly in html